movermeyer/servy/docs/modules/basics.rst

 services

 .. note::
-   :class:`servy.server.ServiceInspector` looks for a services in dicts, instances of :class:`servy.server.Service` and subclasses of :class:`servy.server.Service`.
+   :class:`servy.server.Inspector` looks for a services in dicts, instances of :class:`servy.server.Service` and subclasses of :class:`servy.server.Service`.